SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Tables](#tables) > [This section](#avoid-unnecessary-table-reads)

-In the case where you need to get a row identified by a key and it is highly unlikely that the key is missing, prefer `TRY read CATCH re-RAISE` above `IF line_exists( ... ) raise ENDIF. read`
+In case you _expect_ a row to be there, read once and react to the exception,

 ```ABAP
 TRY.